cchndl/secop-site/spec-wip/descriptive.rst

      MUST be one of "expert", "advanced" or "user" (default).

      .. note::
-         this does not imply that the access is controlled.
+         This does not imply that the access is controlled.
 It is just a hint to the UI for the amount of exposed modules.
 A visibility of "advanced" means that the UI should hide the module for users, but show it for experts and advanced users.